FAQ – Frequently Asked Questions

 No physical restraint to hamper your physical experience.
 So those pesky cables that most of the headsets come with, you can still use these headsets and as for tripping over those cables or running into walls, well these are no longer problems.

 There are a couple of stop functions built in.
-And should you feel like holding on to something, it is at arms height and right there should you need it.
+And should you feel like holding on to a hand rail, it is non-intrusive at arms height and right there should you need it.
 As you become more at ease, you probably won’t need it, but it is there, it won’t restrict or hamper your experience.